Josuto/monguito/README.md

 complete set of unit test cases used to validate this project.

 Moreover, if you are interested in knowing how to inject and use a custom repository in a NestJS application, visit [`nestjs-mongoose-book-manager`](examples/nestjs-mongoose-book-manager).
-But before jumping to that link, I would recommend that you read the following section.
+But before jumping to that link, we recommend reading the following section.

 # Write Your Own Repository Interfaces